SIMPLER logo

 HPLC/MS

-Li/hep blood plasma samples have been screened for untargeted metabolites at Rikard Landberg Lab at Chalmers University of Technology using HPLC/MS. There are approximately 5,000 unidentified substances accessible as a matrix with peak information and a library is being prepared for 200–250 biomarkers.
-The metabolome profile covers the clinical participants, approximately 13,000 participants.
+Li/Hep blood plasma samples have been screened for untargeted metabolites at Rikard Landberg Lab at Chalmers University of Technology using HPLC/MS. There are approximately 5,000 unidentified substances accessible as a matrix with peak information and a library is being prepared for 200–250 biomarkers.
+The metabolome profiles for approximately 13,000 subcohort participants from first health examination visit (corresponding to cycle 1 in Uppsala and Västerås).

 NMR

 Blood serum samples have been screened by Nightingale Health, Finland for metabolic biomarkers using NMR.
-There are 250 metabolites Excel, 17 kB. (excel-file) availble for approximately 14,500 samples.
-The data covers the approximately 13,000 clinical participants and includes the second visit of the SMC clinical subcohort in Uppsala.
+There are 250 metabolites Excel, 17 kB. (excel-file) measured or metabolite ratios availble.
+Data are available for approximately 14,500 samples from approximately 13,000 subcohort participants from first health examination visit (corresponding to cycle 1 in Uppsala and Västerås), and from the second visit (cycle 2) in Uppsala.

 Metagenome profile

-Shotgun metagenomic sequencing of the gut microbiome has been performed by Centre for Translational Microbiome Research, Karolinska Institutet, using DNBseq technology (BGI).
-The microbiome was profiled for approximately half of the clinical participants, approximately 6,000 participants.
-The microbial sequences were computationally profiled with MetaPhlAn4 and CHAMP (CM HumAn Microbiome Profiler 2.0, Clinical Microbiomics).
+Shotgun metagenomic sequencing of the gut microbiome was performed by Centre for Translational Microbiome Research, Karolinska Institutet, using DNBseq technology (BGI).
+The microbiome was profiled for approximately half of the subcohort participants, approximately 6,000 participants.
+The microbial sequences were computationally profiled with both MetaPhlAn4 and CHAMP (CM HumAn Microbiome Profiler 2.0, Clinical Microbiomics).
 A database with species abundances and functions is available.

 Contact